 It is the responsibility of WVC to provide and maintain a work and academic community which is free from sexual harassment.
 Sexual harassment violates federal and state law and will not be tolerated by WVC.
 Any student or staff in violation of this policy and who engages in unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature, where such behavior offends the recipient, causes discomfort or humiliation, or interferes with job or academic performance, will be subject to informal or formal disciplinary action up to and including expulsion from the school or dismissal from employment.

-If the harassment occurs between students and is not work-related, contact the office of Administrative Services at (509)682- 6515, on the third floor of Wenatchi Hall.
-On the WVC at Omak campus, contact the administration office at (509)422-7805.
-If the harassment is work-related or occurs between faculty and a student, contact the Executive Director of Human Resources at 6826445, in Wenatchi Hall.
-See college policy 000.330 and 000.340 and procedure 1000.350 for more information.
+If the harassment occurs between students and is not work-related, contact the Vice President of Student Development at 682-6804, in Wenatchi Hall.
+On the WVC at Omak campus, contact the administration office at (509) 422-7805.
+If the harassment is work-related or occurs between faculty and a student, contact the Executive Director of Human Resources at 682-6445, in Wenatchi Hall.
+Please see college policy 000.330 and 000.340 and procedure 1000.350 for more information.